IamTheCarl/FreeRTOS-rust-carls-version/README.md

 This is a work in progress but it's planned to eventually be significantly different from the original freertos-rust.
 Rather than wrapping C functions in structs and calling it a day, this library intends to make FreeRTOS feel like it was designed to be used with Rust.

 Planned changes:
-* Compiler enforced prevention of calling non-ISR safe functions from an ISR
-* Convenient (and reasonably safe) handoff of assets to ISRs.
 * Safe sharing of queues and other data structures between tasks.
 * Safe deferred interrupts
 * Access to raw handles for when this API is getting in your way (let me know when that happens)